 Why Student Loans?

 Research shows that a university education increases an individual's earnings throughout his/her lifetime.
 Educational loans are tools you can use to invest in your development and your future.
 The William D. Ford Direct Loan Program ensures that students and parents have sound options for borrowing.
-The Direct Loan Program offers students access to higher education through several types of federal loans; The Perkins Loan, Direct Subsidized and Unsubsidized Loans, and the Direct PLUS Loan.
+The Direct Loan Program offers students access to higher education through several types of federal loans; Direct Subsidized Loans, Unsubsidized Loans, and the Direct PLUS Loan.
 Each option offers students and parents low interest rates, simple applications and in-school deferment.

 The Direct Subsidized and Unsubsidized Loans are fixed-rate federal student loans for undergraduate and graduate students attending college at least half-time.
 These loans are the most common and one of the lowest-cost ways to pay for school.